One of the beautiful things about using stainless steel cookware is the fact that food can stick to it.

 Also, who wants to cook an egg at 400F? hopefully nobody.
-Traditional egg cooking temperatures range from say 140F to 160F and that’s way way below our polymerizing temperature but that’s not a problem.
+Traditional egg cooking temperatures range from… say, 140F to 160F and that’s way below our polymerizing temperature but that’s not a problem.
 Once a polymer forms it stays there even if the temperature of the pan drops.
 Scrubbing and soap might remove it so don’t worry.
 If you want to retain that stainless steel original surface all it takes it’s some heavy scrubbing after every use.
-Something worth mentioning is that I used eggs cold from the fridge just in case you were asking.
+Something worth mentioning is that I used eggs cold from the fridge just in case you were wondering.

-Tonight I ran a 3 tests to help illustrate this whole thing and here they are:
+I ran 3 tests to help illustrate this whole thing and here they are:

-Dropping egg onto cold pan and then cooking the egg:
+Dropping an egg onto an oiled, cold unseasoned stainless steel pan and then cooking the egg:

 As expected, this is the stuff of nightmares.
 I was pretty generous with the oil too (a common myth and the reason turn to nonstick)… but that won’t matter.
 The oil isn’t polymerized.
-The egg white is heavier than the oil so it will sink displacing the oil around it and making contact with the pan’s steel surface.
+The egg white is heavier than the oil so it will sink displacing the oil around it and will make contact with the pan’s steel surface.
 Expect that egg to stick all over.
 I wish I had used a brand new pan to illustrate this better.
-I got some sticking going but not as much as I would have using a brand new pan.
+I got some sticking going but not as much as I would, had I used a brand new pan.
 I still think you can get the idea from the following pics.

-Heating pan to near smoke point temperature.
+Heating an oiled pan to near smoke point temperature.
 Removing pan from stove.
 Cooking egg using the pan’s heat.

-Pan reaching near smoke point temperature.
-Cooling pan to room temperature and dropping egg.
+Oiled pan reaching near smoke point temperature.
+Cooling pan to room temperature and dropping the egg in.
 Cooking egg over low heat: